4DGB/4dgb-readthedocs/docs/source/workflowtool.rst

 Installation
 ------------

-To use the workflow, first download the startup script to an area where you would like to work:
+To use the workflow, first install the workflow script using pip:

 .. code-block:: console